eigencoder/pypassbook/README.md

 ```

 #### Private Cert/Key
+DO NOT USE THE DEFAULT MOCK KEY/CERTIFICATES.
+They are here for testing purposes and demo only.
+**They are not safe, nor valid**.
+The password is '1234'.

 To sign the manifest, you must have a certificate and a key.
 You can generate the following files and add them to the root of this project or add a symbolic link.

 - `passkit_cert_p12`